 This is a metaphorical way of saying that the hero gets some tools that will help him on his journey.
 These might be actual objects that the hero will need, other people who join them, or even information.
 A glimpse into the future or past or some other kind of vision qualifies because it gives the hero something that he needs to complete his journey.

 Woman as Temptress

 Here the woman is presented as a metaphor for temptation.
 In reality, it can be anything that would tempt the hero to abandon their journey.
-It’s usually some kind of pleasure or needs that the hero might have, which could sway them from their path.
-This is an important step because the weakness in the face of temptation humanizes the hero and gives him or her dimension.
-Resisting the temptation shows the hero’s character and connects the readers to him or her.
+It’s usually some kind of pleasure or need that the hero might have, which could sway them from their path.
+This is an important step because the weakness in the face of temptation humanizes the hero and gives them dimension.
+Resisting the temptation shows the hero’s character and connects the readers to them.